 At minimum, physicians must be senior residents (PGY-4 +) at the time of the exam; must have their LMCC and be practising medicine in Canada with recent experience supervising clerks and/or PGY1s and/or experience as an examiner at this level of training.

 How it works

 The NAC exam is offered twice/year in multiple cities across Canada.
-It is a one-day exam, which runs in March and September on multiple weekends.
+It is a one-day exam, which runs in March and September.
 PEs may choose to participate on one or more exam days throughout the year.

 - a 30-minute online training program (prior to exam day);

-- an orientation session on exam day to meet physician colleagues and further prepare for the day.
+- an orientation session on exam day to calibrate scoring.

 Benefits of becoming a PE

 - Provide a valuable service to medical education and assessment in Canada

 - Earn CPD credits and an honorarium (including a certificate indicating the educational activities accomplished throughout the examination process)